 Release Date: In the year 2002

-Smith believes that the reason they do this is that these firms have established a Branded Customer Experience.
-They have created such a fantastic bond and relationship where their followers and buyers just can’t think of doing business with other firms or competitors.
+Smith believes the reason they do this is that these firms have established a branded customer experience, creating a strong bond with their customers, to the point that they just can’t think of doing business with any other brands.

-Intrigued and fascinated, thinking how you can do the same with your entity?
-Well thankfully for you, Smith and Wheeler answer this million-dollar question too in this top-selling book.
-The authors hit the nail on the head by teaching you how you can think from a consumer’s point of view to generate that type of loyalty and profitability.
+Intrigued?
+Wondering how you could do the same with your enterprise?
+Luckily, Smith and Wheeler answer that million-dollar question too in this top-selling book.
+The authors hit the nail on the head in teaching you how to think from a consumer’s point of view and generate incredible loyalty.